sisrfeng/coc-wiki/Install-coc.nvim.md

-Coc is written is Typescript and runs in nodejs, you can download pre build binary file or build from source.
+Coc is written is Typescript and runs in nodejs, you can download precompiled bundle or build from source.

 ## Install [neovim](https://github.com/neovim/neovim/releases/) or [vim](https://github.com/vim/vim)